 • Classes announced a month in advance online

 - Studio City and West Hollywood

 In a city of actor-model-waiters, Brad Keimach is an unusual multi-hyphenate: conductor-lecturer-yogi.
-This Julliard-trained conductor (he’s appeared at Carnegie Hall) teaches free yoga on the beach in Santa Monica every Saturday and Sunday, plus a special sunset class on Tuesday.
+This Julliard-trained conductor (he’s appeared at Carnegie Hall) teaches free yoga on the beach in Santa Monica every Saturday and Sunday, plus a special sunset class.
 His 90-minute class can attract up to 50 students a session, and he leads them through a slow and steady flow that may involve moving off the mats and into the waves.

 • Minimum donation: $10